markgar/fabric-isv-multi/README.md

 ```

 This already allows us to begin to make some interesting queries both by Sales Order as a whole as by Customer.
 We could add more columns and build more dimensions, but for now, we'll keep it super simple so we get a complete working system from source to target in a very short amount of time.
 We will be able to continue the interations and add more each iteration.

+**Completion Criteria**

+The ```SalesOrderHeader``` should be loaded for one tenant in its entirety into Bronze.
+Then fully loaded into Silver.
+Then only 3 columns loaded into Gold for the ```SalesOrderHeader```.
+This process should be able to be executed one right after the other - after the user starting only one item - a Spark Job, a Notebook, a Pipeline or whatever.

+## Iteration Two - Multiple Tenants
+Let's take the work we've done with the ```SalesOrderHeader``` table and expand it to include loading multiple Tenants.
+The database already has 2 tenants in it, so let's modify the Bronze extract to include both tenants.
+This will only entail removing the predicate from the Bronze load.

+Silver and Gold will need to change more.
+We know we want Gold for each customer to be separate, but let's assume that one of our requirements is that eventually, querying of each tenant's data separately in Silver is a requirement.
+So this might mean that you need to rename or move your Silver and Gold layers.
+You could move each set of Silver and Gold into a new workspace - one Workspace for each Tenant, or you could just rename them in place in the current workspace.
+Remember, ISVs can have hundreds if not thousands of Tenants, we'll try and build a hundred or so take this into account as you adjust this part of the architecture.
+Our current guidance for PowerBI is for customers that a building customer facing PowerBI applications is to put one tenant in one workspace.
+This strategy has worked well over the last few years, so consider this when making your decision on how to proceede.